Dextura/MysticJames/README.md

 - 👀 I'm not interested in Java Projects
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on C++ C# And Python Projects
-- 📫 How to reach me Discord @ MysticJames#4622
+- 📫 How to reach me Discord @ Dextura#4622

 <!---
-MysticJames/MysticJames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Dextura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->